How to Transform Pain into Power: Founder's Journey as a Women’s Health Advocate

 “You don’t look sick.”

-Invisible illness is lonely.
-You start missing things.
-Work.
-Social plans.
-Family moments.
+Invisible illness is isolating.
+You start missing things—work, social plans, family moments.
 You feel guilty for cancelling.
 You feel bad for needing help.
 You feel worse for wanting your old self back.

-Endometriosis doesn’t just hurt your body.
-It sits in your mind too.
+Endometriosis doesn’t just hurt your body; it also weighs heavily on your mind.
 When pain repeats month after month, anxiety follows.
-It creates fear.
-When hormones are unstable, emotions are too.
-When your uterus is removed, it’s not just a surgery.
-It’s grief, relief, confusion, and silence all mixed together.
+It breeds fear.
+When hormones are unstable, emotions become erratic.
+When your uterus is removed, it’s not just a surgery; it’s a mix of grief, relief, confusion, and silence.

-And no one.
-Literally no one prepares you for that part.
+And no one prepares you for that part.

 March is Endometriosis Awareness Month.
-Ivy spoke about her journey many times. many months, but this March feels different.
+Ivy has spoken about her journey many times, but this March feels different.
 It’s a walk back through memory.
-No, we are not trying to reopen wounds.
-All we want to say is what wasn’t said enough.
+We are not trying to reopen wounds; we want to express what hasn’t been said enough.

 Endometriosis affects millions of women.
-Diagnosis takes years.
-Many are told it’s normal.
-Live with it.
-With years it will get better.
-And sadly, women start doubting themselves.
-Many suffer quietly because they’re tired of explaining or receive unsolicited remarks about pregnancy and even abilities to be women.
+Diagnosis can take years.
+Many are told it’s normal and to just live with it.
+Over time, women start doubting themselves.
+Many suffer quietly because they’re tired of explaining or receiving unsolicited remarks about pregnancy and their abilities as women.

 From Pain to Power